 This is an ancient staircase.
 You can see that an intricate floor mosaic pattern on the landing is still intact.

 In 1755, a massive and deadly earthquake caused extensive damage to Lisbon and surrounding areas.
-The theater was re-discovered during the reconstruction of Lisbon in 1798.
-An Italian architect named Francisco Xavier Fabri drew pictures of what the theater’s ruins looked like at that time.
+The theatre was re-discovered during the reconstruction of Lisbon in 1798.
+An Italian architect named Francisco Xavier Fabri drew pictures of what the theatre’s ruins looked like at that time.

-Fernando de Almeida, an olisipographer, started excavating the theater in 1964.
-Eventually, the city of Lisbon purchased the buildings overlapping the theater in order to demolish them.
+Fernando de Almeida, an olisipographer, started excavating the theatre in 1964.
+Eventually, the city of Lisbon purchased the buildings overlapping the theatre in order to demolish them.
 This opened up the site to easier excavations and viewing.

-After 2001, new archaeological digs revealed additional theater sections.
-The Museum of the Roman Theater opened later that same year.
+After 2001, new archaeological digs revealed additional theatre sections.
+The Museum of the Roman Theatre opened later that same year.